top of page

 Anxiety.

 Everyone worries and feels uncertain at times in their lives.
 It's a normal part of growing, changing, and learning.
 But worry and anxiety can also become powerful and restrictive, disrupting life, impacting relationships, and taking away the parts of life that used to seem normal or enjoyable.
-If left unaddressed, anxiety takes control and leaves you breathless, telling you to avoid things or people, stealing your confidence, and leaving you to feel panicked and alone.
+If left unaddressed, anxiety takes control and dominates your decisions, telling you to avoid things or people, stealing your confidence, and leaving you to feel panicked and alone.

 The information and skills we teach go after patterns that keep anxiety and worry in charge of adults, teens, families, and children, sometimes for many generations.
 Our work together will help you understand anxiety and the cognitive and physical patterns keeping you, or your loved one, stuck.
 By working with the brain, nervous system, and the body, we will guide you to restore your belief in your abilities to handle whatever comes your way and move forward with ease.